CSE237SP25/project-matsubayashicelikchen/README.md

 Refik finalized the savings-account enhancements by building a complete statement generator and enforcing persistent logging for every deposit and withdrawal.
 His work ensures that users can request and review a formatted savings statement at any time.

 Ethan strengthened both security and robustness in transaction handling.
-He introduced a password-confirmation step for withdrawals over the high-value threshold and refactored the statement loader to auto-create missing files and gracefully skip malformed entries on startup.
+He introduced a password-confirmation step for withdrawals over the high-value threshold, as well as a 2-step confirmation for all transfers.

 Jason delivered the remaining credit and mortgage features.
 In the credit service menu, he integrated a comprehensive CreditStatement view showing credit limit, available credit, credit score, and full borrow/repay history.
 He also refined the HouseLoan module to calculate principal with interest, validate payment input, process repayments, and update the outstanding balance interactively.